shadowknight55/capstone/README.md

 ## Conclusion

-LearnPad delivers a modern, AI-powered math learning experience for students and teachers, with robust admin controls and a scalable, maintainable codebase.
+Polypad Playground delivers a modern, AI-powered math learning experience for students and teachers, with robust admin controls and a scalable, maintainable codebase.

 ---